based2/KB/network/ip_filter.md

 block from any to 172.67.139.0/24
 # https://red.flag.domains/posts/2024-04-06/ https://red.flag.domains/posts/2024-04-06/
 block from any to 172.67.139.21
+# https://red.flag.domains/posts/2024-07-02/ dhl-globalmail[.fr] (registrar: One.com A/S) https://www.virustotal.com/gui/domain/dhl-globalmail.fr/relations
+block from any to 172.67.139.142
 # https://red.flag.domains/posts/2024-06-06/ connect-pass-societegenerale[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider)
 block from any to 172.67.139.83
 # DFA https://red.flag.domains/posts/2023-02-26/ registrar: SAS Ligne Web Services - LWS